maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 Add all your form styles here.

-TIP: Don't use any form generator that does not easily allow you to change its underlying HTML.
+TIP: Don't use a form generator that doesn't easily allow you to change its underlying HTML.
 I have consulted for numerous companies who started with these kinds of plug-ins only to realize how boxed in they were later on.
 Just a word of caution.

     /* FORMS
     ============================================================================ */